Sthopeless/docker-ps2smb-server/README.md

 # PS2SMB Server

 Containerized Open PS2 Loader SMB server.
-Tested working with the latest version of OPL at the time of writing using Fedora 38.
+Tested working with the latest version of OPL at the time.

 ## Usage